antler/caribou-docs/resources/outline.md

 ```

 This can later be given to the initialization of the Caribou handler that will
-eventually be running your site to define the routing structure that will be
+be running your site.
+It will define the routing structure and URL matching
-followed.
+that will be followed by the running app.

 ## Routes are Matched based on Paths